How to manage stress in consulting

 That's why consultants get paid relatively higher salaries.

-It’s not because they are more intelligent or capable but because people don’t want to go through this mental torture without proper compensation.
+It’s not because they are more intelligent or capable but because normal people don’t want to go through this mental torture without proper compensation.

 My relationship with stress was complicated.